haniibrahim/f90getopt/README.md

     !
 Process short options one by one and long options if specified in option_s !
     ! getopt(optstr, longopt):
-    !  - optstr  = character of short option character without a space !              ":" after a character says that this option requires a value !  - longopt = opts, if specified in option_s (optional) do
+    !  - optstr  = character array of short option characters without a space !              colon ":" after a character says that this option requires an argument !  - longopt = long option declaration, if specified in option_s (optional) do
         select case(getopt("ab:h", opts))
-            case(char(0))
-                exit
+            case(char(0)) !
+When all options are processed exit
             case("a")
                 print*, "option alpha/a"
             case("b")
-                print*, "option beta/b=",  trim(optarg) ! "trim" is quite useful to avoid trailing spaces case("h")
+                print*, "option beta/b=",  trim(optarg) ! "trim" is quite useful to avoid trailing blanks case("h")
                 print*, "help-screen"
         end select